Tonka12345/re-GeLaCo/README.md

 | stderr of ECF | C++ driver | `[GeLaCo] eval=N hits=K hitRate=…% last=(sim=…, comp=…)` every 50 evals.
 A healthy run grows `hitRate` from ~0% early to ~20–60% late as the population converges. |

-**Post-processing into a Pareto plot:** parse `milestone.txt`, extract the final generation's individuals' two objectives, negate them, plot `comp` on x and `sim` on y.
+**Post-processing into a Pareto plot:** parse `milestone.txt`, extract the final generation's individuals' two objectives, negate them, plot `compression` on x and `similarity` on y.
 Expected shape: monotone-decreasing similarity as compression grows (paper Fig. 3).

 ---

-## 9. Deviations from the paper
+## 8. Deviations from the paper

 Honest accounting of where ECF 1.6.1's available operator set forced us to deviate from paper §4.
 None of these affect the bi-objective NSGA-II logic